confluentinc/librdkafka/INTRODUCTION.md

 On initialization, librdkafka only needs a partial list of brokers (at least one), called the bootstrap brokers.
-The client will connect to the bootstrap brokers, specified by the `bootstrap.servers` (or `metadata.broker.list`) configuration property or by `rd_kafka_brokers_add()`, and query cluster Metadata information which contains the full list of brokers, topic, partitions and their leaders in the Kafka cluster.
+The client will connect to the bootstrap brokers specified by the `bootstrap.servers` configuration property and query cluster Metadata information which contains the full list of brokers, topic, partitions and their leaders in the Kafka cluster.

 Broker names are specified as `host[:port]` where the port is optional